mpellet20/heroku/README.md

 # heroku
-To use heroku command from your command shell.
+To use heroku command from your command shell.<br>
      $ heroku login
 This allow you to log in to the Heroku CLI.